memoQ can check many things in the translation automatically. In memoQ, the automatic checks are called quality assurance checks.

-See also: Help Center article on How to fix false or missing warnings
+See also: Knowledge Base article on How to fix false or missing warnings

 Forbidden characters section:

-- Generate warnings for spelling errors: Check this check box to verify spell errors.
-Set up spell checking in the memoQ application menu, under Options > Options > Spelling and grammar.
+▪Generate warnings for spelling errors: Check this check box to verify spell errors.
+Set up spell checking in the memoQ application menu: Options > Options > Spelling and grammar.

-- Generate warnings for grammar errors: Check this check box to verify grammar errors.
-Set up grammar checking under Options > Options > Spelling and grammar.
+▪Generate warnings for grammar errors: Check this check box to verify grammar errors.
+Set up grammar checking in Options > Options > Spelling and grammar.

-- Treat these tags as spaces: In some documents, some inline tags stand for white space.
+Treat inline tags as white space: In some documents, some inline tags stand for white space.
 For example, this can be the <br/> or <img/> tag in HTML.
 Normally, memoQ doesn't count these as white space.
-To treat tags as white space, check the Treat these tags as spaces check box, and type the tags in the Tags box.
+To treat tags as white space, check the Consider these tags as white spaces check box, and type the tags in the Tags box.
 Don't type the '<', '>', or '/' characters with the tags.
 Simply type a space before you type a new tag.

 See also: Spelling

-- Warn for Unicode characters with no defined entity: Check this check box to verify if the translation contains a character that is not on the target code page and there is no entity defined for it on the XML import filter's Entity tab.
+•Warn for Unicode characters with no defined entity: Check this check box to verify if the translation contains a character that is not on the target code page and there is no entity defined for it.

-- Warn for Unicode characters with more than one defined entity: Check this check box to verify if the translation contains a character that is not on the target code page and there is more than one entity defined for it on the XML import filter's Entity tab.
+•Warn for Unicode characters with more than one defined entity: Check this check box to verify if the translation contains a character that is not on the target code page and there is more than one entity defined for it.

 Checking spaces before and after tags: Sometimes these spaces count, and must be written the same way as in the source text.
 Check the Check if spaces before and after tags match the source to get warned if the spaces are different.
 To check the format of the opening and closing tags (there must not be spaces in them), check the Check if opening and closing tags are in the correct format check box.

-To make memoQ recognize this restriction, you need to add a rule to the Pixel-based length check table.
+To make memoQ recognize this restriction, you need to add a rule to the Pixel based length check table.
 Click Add to add a rule.
-The Add new length information rule window opens:
+The Add new rule for length information window opens:

 To extract the numbers, the font face, and the font size from the above example, use this regular expression (click here to learn more):